aadedolapo/aadedolapo/README.md

 ## Hi there 👋

-I'm **Dolapo Adebo,** I'm an Experienced **Data Analyst & Data Scientist** with a demonstrated history of using python and SQL for data preparation, analysis, and machine learning in project works and Power BI, for data visualization. **Skilled in Python, SQL, Power BI, User Experience.** Strong Business professional with a Bachelor of Science in Actuarial Science focused in predictive analysis using machine learning models from Univeristy of Lagos.
+I'm **Dolapo Adebo,** I'm an Experienced **Data Analyst & Data Scientist** with a demonstrated history of using python and SQL for data preparation, analysis, and machine learning in project works and Power BI, for data visualization. **Skilled in Python, SQL, Power BI, User Experience.** Strong Business professional with a Bachelor of Science in Actuarial Science focused in predictive analysis using machine learning models from University of Lagos.

 ![Linkedin: Dolapo](https://img.shields.io/badge/-Dolapo-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dolapo-adebo-4a979687/)
 ![GitHub Dolapo](https://img.shields.io/github/followers/aadedolapo?label=follow&style=social)